Meet the Pastor of St. Francis of Assisi, Ann Arbor:

 I maintain computer and communications equipment in the Parish office, Parish Activity Center and Church.
 I assist parish staff in using technology.
 I offer training when new technology is introduced and provide one-on-one assistance when needed.
 My responsibilities focus on solving problems.
 As we move into more technology based communications, I coordinate use of mass email technologies and manage online multimedia resources.
 I am the staff liaison for the video ministry where I recruit and train members.

-Director, Parish Service + Justice
+Parish Outreach Ministry: Life, Service + Justice

 I develop education and training programs for parishioners to work in the social needs area.
 I help parishioners to seek justice and advocate for the needy, and help parishioners to offer direct services to the needy, through the St. Vincent Service Committee, Stephen Ministry, Tax Filing Program, Giving Tree Gifts, and Jail Ministry.
 I develop programs for our Senior Citizens, such as birthday calling and rides to church.
 I assist our volunteer coordinator(s) for visitation of nursing homes and homes of homebound.
 I assist our volunteer coordinators of Elizabeth Ministry and Health Nurse.
 I also enjoy assisting with our Elementary School Campus Ministry.
 I have a bachelor’s degree in Social Work and a master’s degree in Divinity.
 I have been serving in this position at St. Francis since June 2000.
 Linked In